Europe’s Electricity-Sharing Model Hitting Slack Water, Analysts Warn

 “They shut down nuclear power stations, while becoming increasingly dependent on French nuclear power,” he said.

-Since 2021, when demand is high and wind generation is low in the UK, Norway has allowed up to 1,400 megawatt of electricity to flow over, via the North Sea Link subsea cable.
-That same year, Norway also began supplying electricity to Germany through a NordLink submarine power cable, with the same capacity.
-The cables facilitate not only Norwegian power exports but also the exchange of wind and solar energy.
+Since 2021, whenever demand is high and wind generation is low in the UK, Norway has allowed up to 1,400 megawatts of electricity to flow over via the North Sea Link subsea cable.
+In 2021, Norway also began supplying electricity to Germany through a NordLink submarine power cable with the same capacity.
+The cables facilitate not only Norwegian power exports, but also the exchange of wind and solar energy.

-That arrangement began to look shaky in December 2024, when German electricity imports pushed up European electricity prices to their highest levels since 2009, prompting Norway’s Labour’s Minister of Petroleum and Energy Terje Aasland at the time to say that the government was rethinking its export agreements.
+That arrangement began to look shaky in December 2024, when German electricity imports pushed up European electricity prices to their highest levels since 2009, prompting Norwegian Minister of Petroleum and Energy Terje Aasland to say at the time that the government was rethinking its export agreements.

-A few weeks later, the Euroskeptic Centre Party pulled out of the ruling coalition, collapsing the Norwegian government, over plans to adopt EU renewable energy rules.
-Its leader Trygve Slagsvold Vedum, blamed undersea power lines to Germany and England for high prices in the country.
+A few weeks later, Norway’s euroskeptic Centre Party pulled out of the ruling coalition over plans to adopt EU renewable energy rules, collapsing the Norwegian government.
+The party’s leader, Trygve Slagsvold Vedum, blamed undersea power lines to Germany and the UK for high prices in the country.

 In a Norwegian statement posted on the Centre Party’s website on Jan.
 30, Vedum said Norway must “reclaim national control” of electricity prices.

-He blamed previous governments for building “foreign power cables” linked to Germany and England, and said they increased Norway’s electricity export capacity by over 40 percent.
+He blamed previous governments for building “foreign power cables” linked to Germany and the UK, and said they increased Norway’s electricity export capacity by more than 40 percent.

 “These decisions are a key reason why people in Norway are now experiencing high and unstable prices,” he said.